LalehHaghverdi/SATSNE2019/README.md

 R code for Soft Alignment of t-SNEs

-If the shared features are gene expression values, we recommend cosine (L2) normalisation before passing it as an argument of satins_p (alignment with fixed perplexities) or satsne_annealing (alignment with annealing) functions.
+If the shared features are gene expression values, we recommend cosine (L2) normalisation before passing it as an argument of satsne_p (alignment with fixed perplexities) or satsne_annealing (alignment with annealing) functions.

 Example: